Rolisteam/DiceParser/HelpMe.md

 ## Validator

-There are three kind of Validator:
+There are five kinds of Validator:

 * Scalar
 * Range
 * Boolean expression
+* Operation Condition
+* Composite

 Any operator which requires validator (such as `a,r,e,c`) can use those three kind.